Caring for Mental Health in Tourism Workplaces

 Canadian Mental Health Association offers a Guide to assist Employers and Supervisors with direct-reports to their responsibilities under the Accessible Employment Standard:

-McKinsey & Company published an article highlighting employee mental health as the workforce returns after the pandemic:Â
+McKinsey & Company has published articles highlighting employee mental health:Â

 - National surveys reveal disconnect between employees and employers around mental health needs